Feyerabend/bb/workbook/projects/ch02/vms/FVM.md

 ### Conclusion

-This simple Lisp interpreter provides a foundation for understanding interpreters and functional programming concepts.
-Students can enhance and expand this interpreter by adding more built-in functions, control flow constructs, error handling, and additional features like list manipulation or recursion.
+This simple Lisp interpreter provides a foundation for understanding some of interpreters and functional programming concepts.
+You can enhance and expand this interpreter by adding more built-in functions, control flow constructs, error handling, and additional features like list manipulation or recursion.

-This description serves as a guide for students, providing both a theoretical understanding and practical examples of how the interpreter works.
-They can use this as a basis for building their own versions, adding features, or exploring new concepts in programming languages and interpreters.